Three-coloring triangle-free graphs on surfaces I. Extending a coloring to a disk with one triangle: Auxiliary results

 \section{Auxiliary results}

 In this short section we present several results that will be needed later.
-Let $G$ be a graph, and let $R$ be a subgraph of $G$.
-We say that $G$ is {\em $R$-critical} if $G\ne R$ and for every proper subgraph $G'$ of $G$ that includes $R$ as a subgraph there exists a $3$-coloring of $R$ that extends to a $3$-coloring of $G'$, but not to one of $G$.
+Let $G$ be a graph, and let $R$ be a subgraph of $G$. \rt{Let us recall} that $G$ is {\em $R$-critical} if $G\ne R$ and for every proper subgraph $G'$ of $G$ that includes $R$ as a subgraph there exists a $3$-coloring of $R$ that extends to a $3$-coloring of $G'$, but not to one of $G$.
 Theorem~\ref{grotzsch} admits the following strengthening.

 \begin{theorem} There is no $R$-critical triangle-free plane graph $G$, where $R$ is a cycle in $G$ of length at most five. \end{theorem}

 This result was later strengthened in several ways.
 Gimbel and Thomassen~\cite{gimbel} extended this to cycles of length six: